2019, Vol. 4 Issue 1, Part D

 How to cite this article:

-Rajdeep Kaur and Dr. Pritam Singh.
+Rajdeep Kaur, Dr. Pritam Singh.
 Study to select the skin fold thickness of football and volleyball players.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(1): 151-153.
+Int J Yogic Hum Mov Sports Sciences 2019;4(1):151-153.